mosaic-hgw/WildFly/README.md

 ## Available entrypoints
 Entrypoints are directories in the container that can be mounted as volumes.
 * `/entrypoint-wildfly-cli` to execute jBoss-cli-files before start WildFly (read-only access)
-* `/entrypoint-wildfly-deployments` to import your deployments, also ear- and/or war-files (read/write access)
+* `/entrypoint-wildfly-deployments` to import your deployments, also ear- and/or war-files (read-only access, optional write access)
 * `/entrypoint-wildfly-logs` to export all available log-files (read/write access)
+* `/entrypoint-java-cacerts` to change the cacerts with your own (read-only access)

 ## About Health-Check-Strategies
 There are 3 strategies built into this docker image.